Mastering the 'adscript' Command (with examples)

 Explanation:

-• --output path/to/file.ll: Specifies the path and name of the output LLVM IR file.
+• --output path/to/file.ll: Specifies the output path and filename for the IR code. .ll is the standard extension for human-readable LLVM IR files.

 Code: